 - Mountain Village Area: Reproducing the lumber and charcoal huts made solely from forest materials

-- Range of activities to experience Japan's pioneer period
+- A range of activities let you experience Japan's pioneer period

 - Don't miss the guided tour of the Historical Village of Hokkaido in English!